clvarley/simple-scroll/README.md

 When this code gets run - for example inside an event listener - the window will be softly scrolled to the `#some-element-id`.
-If that's all you need, you can stop reading here and get hacking!
+If that's all you need, you can stop reading here and get building!

 ## Options

 However, it's likely you will want to modify the default behavior of `simpleScroll` to better suit your needs.
-The behaviour of `simpleScroll` can be customised by passing an options object through as an (optional) second parameter.
+The behaviour of `simpleScroll` can be customised by passing an options object through via the (optional) second parameter.

 ```js